darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### format

 film format
 : The physical film width being simulated, in mm.
-Sets the real-world scale that grain and halation are computed at, so a smaller format shows proportionally coarser grain and larger halation for the same print size.
+Sets the real-world scale that grain, scatter, and halation are computed at, so a smaller format shows proportionally coarser grain and larger scatter/halation for the same print size.

 ## grain